Mike Waller finds himself with a BSA C15 swap bike.

 Episode Twelve...

-Mike starts the final build up of the C15T copy bike, and after a few problems with pattern parts ends up at the end of the day with a rolling chassis...
+Mike starts the final build up of the BSA C15T copy bike, and after a few problems with pattern parts ends up at the end of the day with a rolling chassis...

 Episode Thirteen...